vindar/tgx/docs/intro_install.md

         - `cmake ..`
     3. Build the library using the generated project files.
         - *On Windows.* Open the Visual Studio solution file 'tgx.sln' and build the  library from within the IDE.
         - *On Linux/MacOS.* Use command `make` to build the library.
-  TGX can now be added to any project be appending TGX's `/src` subdirectory to the project's include path and adding the library to the linker.
+  TGX can now be added to any project by appending TGX's `/src` subdirectory to the project's include path and adding the library to the linker.